basho-labs/little_riak_book/en/03-developers.md

 ## Wrapup

-Riak is a distributed datastore with several additions to improve upon the standard key-value lookups, like specifying replication values.
+Riak is a distributed data store with several additions to improve upon the standard key-value lookups, like specifying replication values.
 Since values in Riak are opaque, many of these methods either: require custom code to extract and give meaning to values,